 This is in no way guaranteed so our advice is to book the minimum cabin category that you WOULD be happy with.
 Any upgrades you receive are a bonus rather than a sure thing.

 Now the downsides.
 You could end up in a less desirable part of the ship.
-For example if you book a Guaranteed Balcony Cabin, you could end up at the front or back of the ship where motion is felt more or you could be allocated near a noisy part of the ship – near the theater or under one of the entertainment venues.
+For example, if you book a Guaranteed Balcony Cabin, you could end up at the front or back of the ship where motion is felt more or you could be allocated near a noisy part of the ship – near the theatre or under one of the entertainment venues.

 You will be assigned your cabin number prior to sailing.
 This can happen anytime from a few hours after booking up to the day before departure.

 Once you have decided the cabin category you would like, you need to think about where on the ship you would like to be.
 As a rough guide the more towards the centre (mid) of the ship and higher up you are, the pricier the room.

 A few of things to think about when choosing your location:

 If you suffer from seasickness you may wish to pick a cabin lower down and towards the centre (mid) of the ship.
 There is less inertia and movement here.
 Rooms towards the front of a ship are referred to as ‘forward’ and towards the back as ‘aft’.